 Benjamin Zander: Classical music with shining eyes

-Filed under: Music, Videos on Thursday, July 17th, 2008 by scott | No Comments
+Filed under: Music, Videos on Thursday, July 17th, 2008 by scott | Comments Off on Benjamin Zander: Classical music with shining eyes

 Ok, I realize most of my posts lately are just links to videos, particularly on TED Talks, but I just caught this one a couple days ago and had to share it.